CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/appengine-instances.md

 ### Details

-    - **Instance Name** - The unique name assigned to the AppEngine instance
+    - **Instance Name** - The unique name assigned to the CompuTec AppEngine instance
     - **Guid- Instance Guid** - The globally unique identifier for the instance
-    - **Profile** - The configuration profile associated with the AppEngine instance.
+    - **Profile** - The configuration profile associated with the CompuTec AppEngine instance.
 For more information, refer to the Profiles section

 ### Advanced Settings

-The following settings can be configured for an AppEngine instance:
+The following settings can be configured for CompuTec AppEngine instance:

     - **AttachmentsDirectory** -  Specifies the temporary storage location for uploaded attachments
     - **HTTPS Ports** - A comma-separated list of ports on which the server will listen.
 The default port is 54001
-    - **External Host Address** - The external address used for accessing the AppEngine instance (refer to OIDC Settings for additional details)
+    - **External Host Address** - The external address used for accessing the CompuTec AppEngine instance (refer to OIDC Settings for additional details)
     - **Temporary Download Path** - The directory used to temporarily store downloaded plugins.
 This same location is utilized by the Plugin Installer for installing plugins on the database
-    - **SAP Company Expiry Time** - Defines the duration (in minutes) that the connection with an SAP company is maintained by the AppEngine instance (default: 60 minutes)
+    - **SAP Company Expiry Time** - Defines the duration (in minutes) that the connection with an SAP company is maintained by the CompuTec AppEngine instance (default: 60 minutes)
     - **Token Expiry Time** - Sets the expiration timeline (in seconds) for administrative session tokens
     - **Refresh Token Expiry Time** - Currently not in use
-    - **Session Data Lifetime** -  Specifies the duration (in minutes) for which the session data is retained by the AppEngine instance
+    - **Session Data Lifetime** -  Specifies the duration (in minutes) for which the session data is retained by the CompuTec AppEngine instance

 ### Certificates